 - ½ teaspoon salt

-- Royal icing and food colouring or melted chocolate for decoration
+- Royal icing, for decoration

 - Place butter and sugars in a large mixing bowl.
 Beat with an electric mixer on medium to medium-high speed until mixture is creamy, scrapping down the sides of the bowl with a rubber spatula occasionally, about 5 to 7 minutes.